Cabernet, Syrah and Sangiovese: red wines from independent growers

 Average delivery is 8 to 9 days from order to door.
 The full range is 4 to 14 days depending on the producer's location and your delivery address.
 Wines ship directly from the producer's cellar, not from a central warehouse.

-Which wine expert can recommend a red wine for me?
+Which red wine expert can recommend something for me?

 Signature grapes for red wine